Table of Contents[Hide][Show]

 - How to handle breastfeeding on a road trip

-What do you need to know for that first trip with baby?
+The most important thing you need to know for that first trip with baby?
 Everything may not go smoothly.

 Parenting is a moving target.
 One day may go 1000% better than you planned and the next day starts low and plummets from there.
 Traveling with a newborn baby can be daunting.